 Weddings and Gala events seem to be less an opportunity to celebrate love and more about impressing your guests no matter the cost.
 I don't like to play games I can't win, so here is how I chose to impress the guests at my wedding.
 Let me introduce the Champagne Skirt, it holds one hundred glasses of Champagne and glides effortlessly over hard surfaces.

 The skirt is made from six hoops and five vertical ribs.
 Three of the hoops carry Champagne flutes while the rest are structural.
 The skirt itself weighs about thirty pounds; full of Champagne and flutes it tips the scales at ninety pounds.
-The whole frame is sitting on roller blade casters which makes moving around a non issue.
+The whole frame is sitting on polyurethane casters which makes moving around a non issue.